What is a BTEC in Health and Social Care?

 Course Aims

-This course gives you the opportunity to study how people grow and develop throughout their lives, from infancy to old age, and the factors that may affect this, such as major life changing events like marriage or parenthood.
+This course gives you the opportunity to study how people grow and develop throughout their lives, from infancy to later adulthood, and the factors that may affect this, such as major life changing events like marriage or parenthood.
 Throughout the course you will learn how people adapt to these changes and the types of support available to help them.

 Assessment